-- Remove the 13 words from the PA CHIP statute that currently deny undocumented children access to health care. - The number of children who are not eligible for CHIP is less than 1% of children in Pennsylvania. - PA can cover these kids for \$12.5 million, or less than 1/20th of 1% of the state budget. - It costs 50% less to insure a child through the CHIP program than the average uncompensated care costs for children currently being covered by hospitals and the state.
+- Remove the 13 words from the PA statute that currently deny undocumented children access to health care. - The number of children who are not eligible for insurance is less than 1% of children in Pennsylvania. - PA can cover these kids for \$7.2 million, or less than 1/2,500th of 1% of the state budget. - It costs approximately 50% less to insure a child through the CHIP program than the average uncompensated care costs for children currently being covered by hospitals and the state (as of 2015).